Various: Consortium for Overseas Student Teaching (COST)

 Good to know

-- Students are required to complete the spring course EDTE 4900 Teaching and Learning Global Understanding prior to departure.
+- Students are required to complete the course EDTE 4300 Overseas Student Teaching the semester prior to departure.

-- interested students must schedule an appointment with the program director (contact information below).
+- Interested students must schedule an appointment with the program director.

 - This program require a high level of student independence, initiative and engagement.